-I received a digital copy of Natalie Linh Bolderston’s The Protection of Ghosts through The Protection of Ghosts for review purposes.
+I received a digital copy of Natalie Linh Bolderston’s The Protection of Ghosts through The Poetry Question for review purposes.
 As always, this review reflects only my honest thoughts on the book.

 The Protection of Ghosts